William Clark: Military career begins

-Kentuckians fought the Northwest Indian War against American Indians, who were trying to preserve their territory north of the Ohio River.
+Kentuckians fought the Northwest Indian War against Native Americans, who were trying to preserve their territory north of the Ohio River.
 In 1789, 19-year-old William Clark joined a volunteer militia force under Major John Hardin.
 Clark kept a detailed journal of the expedition, beginning a lifelong practice.
 Hardin was advancing against the Wea Indians, who had been raiding settlements in Kentucky, on the Wabash River.
 In error, the undisciplined Kentucky militia attacked a peaceful Shawnee hunting camp, where they killed a total of eight men, women, and children.

 In 1790, Clark was commissioned by General Arthur St. Clair, governor of the Northwest Territory, as a captain in the Clarksville, Indiana militia.
 One older source says he was sent on a mission to the Creek and Cherokee, whom the US hoped to keep out of the war, in the Southeast.
 His responsibilities are unclear.
 He may have visited New Orleans at that time.
 His travels prevented him from participating in General Josiah Harmar's disastrous campaign into the Northwest Territory that year.

 In 1791, Clark served as an ensign and acting lieutenant with expeditions under generals Charles Scott and James Wilkinson.
 He enlisted in the Legion of the United States and was commissioned as a lieutenant on March 6, 1792, under Anthony Wayne.
 On September 4, 1792, he was assigned to the 4th Sub-Legion.
 He was involved in several skirmishes with Indians during the continuing Northwest Indian War.
 At the Battle of Fallen Timbers in 1794, Clark commanded a company of riflemen who drove back the enemy on the left flank, killing a number of Native Americans and Canadians.
 This decisive US victory brought the Northwest Indian War to an end.
 In 1795, Clark was dispatched on a mission to New Madrid, Missouri.
 Clark also served as an adjutant and quartermaster while in the militia.